 CONTACT: Mark W. Jaindl, President and Chief Executive Officer

-American Bank continues to be a "well capitalized" institution as measured by all regulatory capital standards.
+American Bank is a "well capitalized" institution as measured by all regulatory capital standards.

 About American Bank